top of page

 We never use physical violence—striking, punching, kicking, etc. If an employee is observed abusing an animal physically, he or she will be fired on the spot.

-Sometimes we have to use our bodies--arms, legs, knees, elbows, hands--to protect our personal space and keep us from being knocked down, scratched, bruised, etc. or to intercede on behalf of a dog.
+Often we have to use our bodies--arms, legs, knees, elbows, hands--to protect our personal space and keep us from being knocked down, scratched, bruised, etc. or to intercede on behalf of a dog.
 We might push a dog back with our foot, bump him with our knee to keep him from jumping on us, or clear him away from a dog.
-We may use our hands to bump a dog and stop it from digging or posturing toward another dog.
-We often use a walking stick or pole that extends the reach of our arm and allows us to tap or poke a dog or, say, place a barrier between it and another dog.
-Those sort of things, not violent striking, kicking, or punching, anything intended to hurt or harm.
+We may use our hands or fingers to bump a dog firmly and stop it from digging or posturing aggressively toward another dog.
+We often use a walking stick or similar object that extends the reach of our arm and allows us to tap or poke a dog or, say, place a barrier between it and another dog.
+Never violent striking, kicking, or punching intended to hurt or harm.

-The exception: If, for example, two dogs are fighting or are showing aggressive body language and at risk of fighting which could lead to injury to a dog or staff member.
+The exception: If, for example, two dogs are fighting or are showing aggressive body language and are at risk of fighting which could lead to injury to a dog or staff member.
 If no other methods have worked to prevent or stop the altercation, we have no choice to do whatever we must to prevent or minimize the risk of injury or death.
-Because of how we screen new guests and manage the behavior of our pack, this is extremely rare.
+This type of situation is extremely rare.

 Voices, Energies, and Bodies

-A person always has his or her voice, energy, and body to use as tools to correct inappropriate behavior.
-This is our primary tool for discipline.
-We will say, “No!,” clap our hands, stomp our feet, perhaps use a finger or thumb to give a poke to redirect his or her attention to us and away from the behavior.
-We might slap a rolled-up newspaper on a counter, rap on a wall or door, etc. The main idea is to, without causing physical or mental harm, show the dog he or she is doing the wrong thing.
+Our voices, energy, and bodies are our main tools we use to correct inappropriate behavior.
+We will loudly say, “No!,” clap our hands, stomp our feet, perhaps use a finger or thumb to give a poke to redirect his or her attention to us and away from the behavior.
+We might slap a rolled-up newspaper on a counter, rap on a wall or door, etc.

 Water Bottles

-We use water bottles as a benign but effective method of correction when a dog is behaving poorly.
+We use water bottles as a benign but effective method of correction.
 This works especially well when dog is several feet away and able to otherwise ignore us.
-Spraying a water bottle is a way, without causing stress or physical harm, to get a dog’s attention and stop bad behavior.
+Spraying a stream of water is a way, without causing stress or physical harm, to redirect a dog’s attention and stop bad behavior.

 Bark Collars

-If you've ever stepped inside a dog boarding business or an animal shelter only to hear the overpowering sound of dogs barking, or tried to sleep while your neighbor's dogs bark incessantly you will understand why we work hard to foster a quiet, relaxed environment.
-If a dog continues barking and ignores all appeasement and correction, we use a bark collar.
+A big contributor to health and safety is a quiet, relaxed environment.
+If a dog continues barking and ignores all appeasement and other methods of correction, we use a bark collar.
 Our is a specific model that gives an audible warning and then, if the dog keeps barking, the collar emits a slight static electricity akin to someone dragging his or her feet on the carpet and touching another.
 If the dog continues to bark, the correction level increases slightly until the barking stops.
-If a dog does not stop, the collar resets and starts over from the beginning with the audible warning.
-If the barking still continues, having exhausted all options, we remove the collar and grin and bear the barking until the dog's stay concludes and then we politely decline to host him or her again.
+If it doesn’t stop, the collar no longer escalates.
+It resets and starts over from the beginning with the audible warning.
+If the barking continues, having exhausted all methods, we remove the collar, grin and bear the barking, and then politely decline to host the dog again.

-Is there ever a time when I will truly shock a dog?
+Is there ever a time when we will truly shock a dog?
 Yes.
-If he or she is about to cause physical harm to a person or another dog, I will use whatever stimulation level I must to stop that behavior.
-Of course, if other means are available (separation board, water hose, etc.), I will use it.
-For example, if the dog is on a leash, I have control and do not need an e-collar.
-But I will use a collar when necessary to avoid serious injury or death to me, another person, or another dog.
+If he or she is on the verge of causing physical harm to a person or dog or is attacking a dog or person, and we will use whatever stimulation level we must to stop that behavior.
+Of course, if other means are available (water bottle, waterhose, etc.), we will use them.
+For example, if the dog is on a leash, we have control and do not need a training collar, but we will use one if necessary to avoid serious injury or death to staff or dog.

 bottom of page